-The Winemaker’s Concept of Terroir
+The Winemaker’s Concept

 Let’s get this out of the way: terroir is not real.
 It’s the line we give to wine journalists and sommeliers.
 It’s a romantic concept, not a winemaking tool.
 One of the best vineyards in Napa was made from dynamiting out a rock ledge.
 Wineries have consultants who develop ways to alter their vineyards’ soil pH, Microfauna, and nutrients.